BigWigsMods/packager/README.md

 ### Single game version

-As the game officially supports multiple game versions now, manually setting the version should be considered deprecated and only be used if the game version is not being detected correctly.

 You can specify what version of the game you're targeting with the `-g` switch.
+As the game officially supports multiple game versions, manually setting the version should only be used if you have a specific reason for creating and uploading multiple packages.

-You can use a specific version (`release.sh -g 1.14.2`), a list (`release.sh -g "9.2.0,1.14.2"`) or the game type (`release.sh -g classic`).
-Using a game type will set the game version based on the appropriate TOC `## Interface` value.
+If you specify a single game type (`release.sh -g classic`), the game version will be set based on the appropriate TOC `## Interface-[Type]` value.
+You can also completely override version detection by passing a version number (`release.sh -g 1.15.2`) or a list of versions (`release.sh -g "3.4.3,1.15.2"`).

 ## Building locally

 The recommended way to include __release.sh__ in a project is to:

-1. Create a *.release* subdirectory in your top-level checkout.
+1. Create a `.release` subdirectory in the root of your checkout.
+2. Ignore the `.release` subdirectory in your `.gitignore`.
-2. Copy __release.sh__ into the *.release* directory.
+3. Copy __release.sh__ into the `.release` directory.
-3. Ignore the *.release* subdirectory in __.gitignore__.
+4. (Optionally) Create a `.env` file in the `.release` directory filled with your upload secrets.
+(KEY=value pairs each on a new line)
-4. Run __release.sh__.
+5. Run __release.sh__.

 ## Usage